Shane32/GraphQL.AspNetCore3/README.md

 ### Typical configuration with HTTP middleware

 First add the `GraphQL.AspNetCore3` nuget package to your application.
-It requires `GraphQL` version 5.3.3 or a later 5.x version.
+It requires `GraphQL` version 7.0.0 or a later.

-Second, install the `GraphQL.SystemTextJson` or `GraphQL.NewtonsoftJson` package within your application if you have not already done so.
-For best performance, please use the `GraphQL.SystemTextJson` package.

 Then update your `Program.cs` or `Startup.cs` to register the schema, the serialization engine, and optionally the HTTP middleware and WebSocket services.
 Configure WebSockets and GraphQL